free-lunch/alpine-lambda/README.md

 # alpine-lambda
-Slim node image for AWS lambda base on alpine:4.3.
+Slim node image for AWS lambda base on alpine node (master:6.10.3)

 The purpose is to make small size image for continuous delivery.

-It uses node 4.3 version ( using same version in aws lambda) and includes git, bash, zip packages.
+Available Node Version
+ - 4.3 (node-4.3)
+ - 6.10.3 (master, node-6.10)